-2. States Parties shall ensure that if persons with disabilities are deprived of their liberty through any process, they are, on an equal basis with others, entitled to guarantees in accordance with international human rights law and shall be treated in compliance with the objectives and principles of the present Convention, including by provision of reasonable accommodation.
+2. States Parties shall ensure that if persons with disabilities are deprived of their liberty through any process, they are, on an equal basis with others, entitled to guarantees in accordance with international human rights law and shall be treated in compliance with the objectives and principles of this Convention, including by provision of reasonable accommodation.

-Freedom from torture or cruel, inhuman or degrading treatment or punishment
+Article 15 Freedom from torture or cruel, inhuman or degrading treatment or punishment

-1. No person with disabilities shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.
-In particular, States Parties shall prohibit, and protect persons with disabilities from, medical or scientific experimentation without the free and informed consent of the person concerned.
+1. No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.
+In particular, no one shall be subjected without his or her free consent to medical or scientific experimentation.

-2. States Parties shall take all effective legislative, administrative, judicial or other measures to prevent persons with disabilities from being subjected to torture or cruel, inhuman or degrading treatment or punishment.
+2. States Parties shall take all effective legislative, administrative, judicial or other measures to prevent persons with disabilities on an equal basis with others from being subjected to torture or cruel, inhuman or degrading treatment or punishment.